Last-Iterate Convergence of Adaptive Riemannian Gradient Descent for Equilibrium Computation: Introduction

-Focusing on min-max problems on Riemannian manifolds, existing research has mainly been devoted to: (1) studying the existence and uniqueness of equilibria; (2) computation of equilibrium concepts.
-The former results have been established for the special case of Hadamard manifolds~\citep{Komiya-1988-Elementary, Kristaly-2014-Nash, Park-2019-Riemannian} and then generalized to finite-dimensional manifolds with unique geodesics~\citep{Zhang-2022-Minimax}.
-Similarly, algorithms for computing the equilibrium were first developed for the special case of hyperbolic Hadamard manifolds with negative curvature~\citep{Ferreira-2005-Singularities, Li-2009-Monotone, Wang-2010-Monotone}.
-However, only asymptotic convergence guarantees were provided.
-It was not until recently that a nonasymptotic convergence rate guarantee has been derived for Riemannian gradient-based algorithms when applied to min-max optimization problems.
-In the geodesically smooth and strongly-convex-strongly-concave setting, the best known method achieves a last-iterate and \textbf{curvature-dependent} global rate~\citep{Jordan-2022-First}.
-In the geodesically convex-concave setting, the best known method only achieves a \textbf{time-average} global rate~\citep{Zhang-2022-Minimax,Jordan-2022-First}.
-To the best of our knowledge, we provide the first set of results that fill in a gap of the equilibrium computation for games on Riemannian manifolds, where the possibility of curvature-independent and/or last-iterate convergence rates for gradient-based algorithms has been unexplored before.
+\paragraph{Related works} Research on min--max optimization over Riemannian manifolds has largely centered around two fundamental questions: (i) the existence and uniqueness of equilibria, and (ii) the efficient computation of such equilibria.
+The first line of results was established for Hadamard manifolds~\citep{Komiya-1988-Elementary, Kristaly-2014-Nash, Park-2019-Riemannian} and later generalized to finite-dimensional manifolds with unique geodesics~\citep{Zhang-2023-Sion}.
+Algorithms for equilibrium computation were developed for hyperbolic Hadamard manifolds with negative curvature~\citep{Ferreira-2005-Singularities, Li-2009-Monotone, Wang-2010-Monotone}, though these methods only guaranteed asymptotic convergence.
+Non-asymptotic convergence analysis has appeared only recently for gradient-based algorithms in Riemannian min-max optimization.
+In geodesically smooth and strongly convex--strongly concave settings, the best known method achieves last-iterate and \textit{geometry-aware} global convergence~\citep{Jordan-2022-First}.
+In geodesically convex--concave settings, existing algorithms rely on \textit{geometry-aware} step sizes and achieve sublinear convergence rates: $O(1/T)$ in the time-average sense~\citep{Zhang-2023-Sion,Jordan-2022-First} and $O(1/\sqrt{T})$ in the last-iterate sense~\citep{Hu-2024-Extragradient}.
+To the best of our knowledge, our work provides the first results that bridge this gap in equilibrium computation for games on Riemannian manifolds, demonstrating the possibility of achieving last-iterate and \textit{geometry-agnostic} convergence guarantees for gradient-based algorithms.

-In the supplementary material we provide a further discussion of related theoretical work and applications.
+Independent and concurrent work of \citet{Martinez-2025-Accelerated} investigates Riemannian min–max optimization on Hadamard manifolds.
+Their results most relevant to ours establish the existence of equilibria in geodesically quasi-convex-quasi-concave settings under the assumption of unique geodesics.
+This contrasts with our results, which address equilibrium existence in general strongly monotone games (cf. Assumption~\ref{Assumption:main-1}) without requiring uniqueness of geodesics.
+In addition, they propose novel double-loop accelerated algorithms tailored to their specific setting, although their convergence guarantees remain geometry-dependent, relying explicitly on the sectional curvature parameters of the manifold.